Small lymphocytic lymphoma (SLL)

-Chemotherapy is often given in combination with a drug called rituximab (Mabthera ®)|, which is a monoclonal antibody that targets B-cells.
+Chemotherapy is often given in combination with a drug called rituximab (Mabthera ®), a monoclonal antibody that targets B-cells.

 Some people with lymphoma may have treatments using their own stem cells or stem cells from a donor.
 Stem cells are early blood cells that develop into all the other types of blood cell.
 This treatment is not suitable for everyone and is not done routinely.
-Doctors take into account a person's general health and fitness before recommending them.
+Doctors take into account a person's general health and fitness when planning treatment.

 Some people may have treatment using stem cells from another person (a donor).
 This is called a donor (allogeneic) stem cell transplant.

 Radiotherapy is the use of high-energy rays to destroy cancer cells, while causing as little harm as possible to healthy cells.

 Radiotherapy can also be used to treat lymphoma that has come back in one area of lymph nodes.

-You may have many different emotions including anger, resentment, guilt, anxiety and fear.
-These are all normal reactions, and are part of the process many people go through in trying to come to terms with their condition.
+You may have many different emotions including anger and resentment, guilt, anxiety and fear.
+These are all normal reactions and are part of the process many people go through in trying to accept and manage their condition.

 Everyone has their own way of coping with difficult situations.
-Some people find it helpful to talk to family or friends, while others prefer to seek help from people outside their situation.
+Some people find it helpful to talk to family and friends, while others prefer to seek help from people outside their situation.
 Some people prefer to keep their feelings to themselves.
 There is no right or wrong way to cope, but help is there if you need it.
 Our cancer support specialists can give you information about counselling in your area.

 The Lymphoma Association gives emotional support, advice and information on all aspects non-Hodgkin lymphoma.
-Has a national network of people with lymphoma and local groups.
+It has a national network of people with lymphoma and local groups.

 Leukaemia CARE is a national group promoting the welfare of people with leukaemia and related blood disorders, including non-Hodgkin lymphoma.
-Has regional support groups in many counties.
+It has regional support groups in many counties.

 This section has been compiled using information from a number of reliable sources, including:

-Thank you to Professor Rajnish Gupta, Consultant Medical Oncologist, and all of the people affected by cancer who reviewed this edition.
-Reviewing information is just one of the ways you could help when you join our Cancer Voices network|.
+Thank you to Dr Graham Collins, Consultant Haematologist, and all of the people affected by cancer who reviewed this edition.